Young Frankenstein: Plot

 Early in the 20th century, Frederick Frankenstein, a lecturing physician at an American medical school, is actively distancing himself from his grandfather Victor Frankenstein, the infamous mad scientist, pronouncing his surname as "Fronkensteen".
 When Frederick inherits the family castle in Transylvania, he travels to Europe to inspect the property.
 At the Transylvania train station, Frederick is met by a hunchbacked, bug-eyed servant named Igor, whose own grandfather worked for Victor and who states his name is pronounced "Eye-gore".
 A woman named Inga also greets him.
 Arriving at the estate, Frederick meets Frau Blücher, the dour, intimidating housekeeper.
 After discovering the secret entrance to Victor's laboratory and reading his private journals, Frederick resumes his grandfather's experiments in reanimating the dead.

 Frederick and Igor steal a recently executed criminal's corpse.
 He sends Igor to steal the brain of a deceased "scientist and saint" named Hans Delbrück.
 Igor accidentally destroys Delbrück's brain and takes one labeled "Abnormal" instead.
 Frederick unknowingly transplants it into the corpse and brings the Monster to life.
 Frightened by Igor lighting a match, the Monster attacks Frederick and nearly strangles him before being sedated.

 Unaware the Monster exists, the townspeople gather to discuss their unease at Frederick continuing his grandfather's work.
 Inspector Kemp, a one-eyed police inspector with a prosthetic arm and a heavy German accent, visits the doctor's and demands assurance that Frederick would not create another monster.
 Returning to the lab, Frederick discovers Blücher releasing the creature.
 She reveals the Monster's love of violin music, her own romantic relationship with Frederick's grandfather, and her planning out the events that inspired Frederick to create a monster as Victor did.
 The Monster becomes enraged by electrical sparks from a thrown switch and escapes the castle.
 While roaming the countryside, the Monster interacts with a young girl and a blind, hermetic monk.
-(Note: These encounters are references to 1931's Frankenstein and 1935's Bride of Frankenstein, respectively.)
 Frederick recaptures the Monster and locks himself in a room with him.
 He calms the Monster's homicidal tendencies with flattery and a promise to guide him to success, embracing his heritage as a Frankenstein.